 Women and Culture in Copper Country

-One hundred years ago, Arizona was a wild cultural hodgepodge.
-Before the Spanish explorers came in the 1500s, at least 21 Native American tribes lived on the land, some tracing their history back 12,000 years.
+One hundred years ago, Arizona was a cultural hodgepodge even greater than it is today.
+At least 21 American Indian tribes lived on the land, some tracing their history back 12,000 years.
 Arizona’s harsh climate often defined a tribe’s geographic boundaries and livelihood, but many groups traded with each other.
 Some traded with the Spanish explorers when they began to appear in the 1500s in search of the Seven Cities of Cibola.
 For two centuries, the explorers mined, settled towns, and built missions, though many were abandoned during the War of Mexican Independence.